willfurnass/sheffield_hpc/stanagepilot/software/apps/abaqus.rst

 Abaqus 2021 (non-EasyBuild install):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Abaqus was installed using Easybuild 4.7.0, build details can be found in $EBROOTABAQUS/easybuild with the module loaded.
+Abaqus was installed using Easybuild 4.7.0, build details can be found in folder $EBROOTABAQUS/easybuild with the module loaded.